maxdyba/CrewCenter/README.md

 # Installation
 This skin is designed to be used on a phpVMS installation on a subdomain.
 Your main website will be static webpages without phpVMS.
+This skin has been tested on the nabeelio/phpVMS repository running on PHP version 5.3.

-1. Download all files from repository.
+1. Download phpVMS and this skin.
 2. Create a subdomain of your website (e.g. crew.yourdomain.com) and install phpVMS.
 3. Move all files from this repository into a folder named 'crewcenter'.
 4. Log in to the phpVMS admin center, navigate to 'General Settings', then select the 'crewcenter' skin.